Michael Uppendahl: Career

-His first television credit came from directing 4 episodes of the CBS sitcom Becker, from 2003-2004.
+His first television credit came from directing 4 episodes of the CBS sitcom Becker, from 2003 to 2004.
 He wrote, directed and produced the 2009 short film A Hundred & Forty-Six Questions, starring Jamie Anne Allman.

-Since 2008, Uppendahl has directed 7 hours of the AMC drama Mad Men, for which he has received critical acclaim.
+Since 2008, Uppendahl has directed 7 episodes of the AMC drama Mad Men, for which he has received critical acclaim.
 In 2011 and 2012, Uppendahl joined the crews of Fox's Glee and FX's American Horror Story, directing 2 episodes of the former and 3 of the latter.

 In 2013, Uppendahl made his feature film directorial debut with Grounded (formerly under the working title, Quad), a drama about a salesman that becomes a quadriplegic.
 It was co-written by Michael Burke, Mike Young, Robin Veith, and Brett Johnson.
 Jeff Daniels, Lena Olin, Aaron Paul, and Tom Berenger star.
 The film was later renamed Adam and released in 2020.

-Uppendahl served as co-executive producer and director on the first season of Marvel's Legion; which airs on FX.
+Uppendahl served as co-executive producer and director on the first season of Marvel's Legion; which aired on FX.
 The series centers on David Haller, possibly the most powerful mutant on the planet.

+Uppendahl also worked on the video game L.A.
+Noire, where he served as the director for the game's cutscenes.